Alternative FuelRNGTransportation Professionals

-Vehicle maintenance is a common discussion point with all fleets, and in particular, those using natural gas vehicles (NGVs).
-Although over 80% of NGV engine components are identical to those of diesel (and built on the same assembly lines), differences do exist and as a result – maintenance must be considered upfront to avoid dramatic cost/mile variances.
+Vehicle maintenance is a common discussion point with all fleets, especially those using natural gas vehicles (NGVs).
+Although over 80% of NGV engine components are identical to those of diesel (and built on the same assembly lines), differences do exist and as a result, maintenance must be considered upfront to avoid drastic cost or mile variances.

 Spark plugs matter

 So, what is different?
 NGVs are designed to run on a spark ignition technology, meaning the spark plugs are actually igniting the fuel in the engine.
 To no surprise, spark plugs are one of the most important components to maintain (on schedule) if you want to keep vehicles running smoothly.